mathieucarbou/Beelance/README.md

 - Battery level and voltage
 - Operator and SIM card information

+It will also keep a local history of the 10 last measurements, the maximum values of the last 10 hours and the maximum values of the last 10 days, both for weight and temperature.

 ### Configuration

 The device has an access point, we can connect to it to: